assetswap/doc-meme/help/faqs.md

 ## Technical

 ### What blockchain does MEME AI use?
-Solana exclusively.
-Fast, cheap, and perfect for meme token trading.
+We use Solana exclusively.
+A blockchain is like a digital highway where cryptocurrency transactions happen.
+Solana is one of the fastest and cheapest blockchains - transactions cost just a few cents and complete in seconds, making it perfect for active trading.

 ### Which tokens can I trade?
 Any token on Solana with sufficient liquidity.
 We support thousands of tokens.